Learn more about Ontario’s Greenbelt, the provincial land use plans that protect it and the role of the Greenbelt Council.

 The Natural System can be further divided into the Water Resources System and the Natural Heritage System.

-Request a copy of the technical paper to help those implementing the policies for natural heritage features within the Natural Heritage System.
+Read the technical paper to help those implementing the policies for natural heritage features within the Natural Heritage System.